 Arrive independently in Blenheim, in the Marlborough wine country at the northeast corner of the island.
 Meet your guides at 6:30 p.m. for a welcome drink followed by dinner.
 There are many flights daily from Auckland and Christchurch to Blenheim.
 Overnight Blenheim.
 Hotel, airport transfer to the hotel, welcome drink and dinner included.

 Exit the Queen Charlotte track via water taxi back to the mainland.
-Time for a "flat white" in Picton village before a 2-hour van transfer to Kaikoura for lunch at a historic pub.
-A 5 km/3 mi walk along the coast allows us to stretch our legs before continuing along this super scenic stretch of coast which features the towering peaks of the Seaward Kaikoura range on one side and the shimmering blue waters of the Pacific on the other.
+Time for a "flat white" in Picton village before a 2-hour van transfer to Kaikoura.
+Along the way we stop for lunch at a lovely spot overlooking the beach and the surf.
+We also stop at a natural fur seal nursery and enjoy watching the seal pups cavort in the sea pools just below us.
+In Kaikoura we embark on a 5 km/3 mi walk along the coast which allows us to stretch our legs before continuing along this super scenic stretch of coast which features the towering peaks of the Seaward Kaikoura range on one side and the shimmering blue waters of the Pacific on the other.
 We soon arrive at the Ngaroma Beach House, a simple but comfortable house located 20m/60ft from the shore.
 We are now on a private farm track, created by two neighbouring "run holders" to diversify their farm income.
 Enjoy a leisurely evening stroll down the beach before dinner, which is catered by our hosts and features home grown produce.
 We are joined by Heather and Bruce, the owners of the farm, to get a little local lore about this isolated station and their life here.
 Walking distance: 5 kms/3 mi for Kaikoura walk, and as many as you like along the beach.
 Overnight at the Ngaroma Beach House, a farm cottage with separate rooms but shared WC and shower facilities.
 Overnight, breakfast, lunch, and dinner included.